rwalters/prime_patterns/chain_of_responsibility.md

 ### Processor Classes

-We need something to hold the check, and also hold a pointer on to the next processor along with logic on when to pass the decision along in the chain.
+We need something to hold the check, and also hold a pointer on to the next `Processor` along with logic on when to pass the decision along in the chain.

 The first pass looks almost identical to our first [Strategy](https://github.com/rwalters/prime_patterns/blob/master/lib/strategies.rb#L2):